aivsim/gatsby-starter-lumen/src/pages/pages/2017-02-26---experience/projects/2018-03-06---e-health-services-and-cooperation-infrastructure-information-system/index.md

     <a href="#businessProblems" aria-label="Anchor"> #</a>
 </h2>

-Medical institutions constantly are searching for wasys to optimise their workload, reduce time needed to complete mandatory task, which can be automated by computers.
+Medical institutions constantly are searching for ways to optimise their workload, reduce time needed to complete mandatory task, which can be automated by computers.

 <h2 id="solution">
     <span>2.
 Solution</span>